 A fast-forward merge is a merge that occurs when there is a linear path between the two branches you want to merge.

 If the receiving branch has not diverged from the branch you are merging, a fast-forward merge will occur.
-This means that instead of creating a new commit, the Git repository will point the receiving branch to the latest commit of the branch you are merging.
+Instead of creating a new commit, the Git repository will point the receiving branch to the latest commit of the branch you are merging.

 Let’s use our example from earlier to illustrate how this works.
 Suppose you have a repository with two branches: master and fix-issue22 (which is based on the master branch).
 If the fix-issue22 branch has been changed, but the master branch has remained the same, a fast-forward merge can occur.